 - Bone thinning

-Testosterone does slow as a man ages, but other factors may contribute to a drop in levels of this hormone.
+Testosterone production naturally slows as a man ages, but other factors may contribute to a drop in levels of this hormone.
 For instance, injury to the testicles or cancer treatments including chemotherapy and radiation can slow testosterone production.
-Stress and some chronics diseases may also play a role in reducing a man’s testosterone level.
+Stress and some chronic diseases may also play a role in reducing a man’s testosterone level.
 These diseases include:

 - Kidney disease